 Xerocomellus rainisiae (rainisii/

-Gyroporus 'castaneus' - a rare and interesting small (5cm or so) non-native Boletus relative that has been introduced under landscaped hardwoods.
-It almost looks like it has notched or free white pores, a concept normally only used for gilled mushrooms.
+Gyroporus borealis ('castaneus') - a rare and interesting small (5cm or so) east coast bolete that has been introduced under landscaped hardwoods.
+It has hollow chambers in the stem and almost looks like it has notched or free white pores, a concept normally only used for gilled mushrooms.
 Does not blue.

 Leccinum: the scaber-stalked boletes, not to be